 People – People are everywhere and everyone in your life is a reflection of you.
 As the Course in Miracles states, “There is only one of us here.”
 If the person next to you while practicing is offending you in some way – smelly, flicking sweat on you, making noise, being an overall distraction – the way you react to it says more about where your yoga practice is that day than anything else.
 Have compassion for the soul next to you.
 They are more than likely doing the absolute best they can in that given moment.

-Noise – I have been in classes where I can barely hear myself think while music plays outside, where construction is being done right on the other side of the wall, or fellow students could not remain silent and talked on and off throughout the 90-minutes.
+Noise – I have been in classes where I can barely hear myself think while music plays outside, where construction is being done right on the other side of the wall, or fellow students could not remain silent and talked on and off throughout the class.
 You must find the silence within yourself in these situations.
 You are learning how to be the calm in the storm.
 Be more concerned with your practice than that water bottle that just hit the floor with a loud clang.
-The more attention you give the noise the louder it will bang around in you head.
+The more attention you give the noise, the louder it will bang around in you head.

 The Voice in Your Head – Sometimes the most distracting thing you will face during your yoga practice is your mind.
 Thoughts bang around and drift to every corner of your life while you should be focused on the task at hand and the breath coming in and out of the body at that given moment.
 The best thing to do is to continue on with the practice, bringing yourself back to the present moment time and again until you can sustain it.
 The worst thing to do is to lean into the thoughts.
 The more you concentrate on distraction the bigger it will become.
 The mind was intended to problem solve.
 If you lean into a thought it will speed up as the mind reaches for a solution.
 Let it go.
 Concentrate on the posture.
 Concentrate on the breath.

 When the is Body Not Cooperating – We all have days during our practice where we feel pretty much awful.
-We might be chasing off an illness, dealing with tired or stiff muscles, or find ourselves dehydrated beyond belief before we even get to Eagle Pose.
+We might be chasing off an illness, dealing with tired or stiff muscles, or find ourselves dehydrated beyond belief before we even get to the third posture.
 It happens, but concentrating on what’s going wrong is not going to make your practice any better.
 Be aware of where you are that day, take breaks if you need to, and do what you can.
 Don’t sweat it.
 Even the most experienced and dedicated yoga practitioners have days like this.
 You can get through it and come out feeling great on the other side if you simply pay attention to where you are and take care of yourself throughout the class.

 Originally posted to viewsfromthepodium.com on January 13, 2015